liangcepaul/qingyishuo/README.md

 ## 2. Integration of payment features

 > Party B uses the SDKs of Alipay and WeChat Pay to provide the payment
-> function of the front desk.
+> function of the front-end.
 (1) The front-end sends the payment
 > request to the back-end asynchronously or by other means.
 (2) After
 > receiving the payment request, the backend uses the SDK of Alipay and
 > WeChat Pay to perform payment operations.
 (3) The backend returns the